 In accordance with federal regulations all financial aid recipients are required to make satisfactory academic progress (SAP) towards their degree and be in good academic standing in order to remain eligible to receive financial aid.
-In other words, you must achieve a certain number of credits over a period of time, called “pace”, and a certain cumulative GPA each year.
-At the end of the spring trimester, we will check your academic transcript to make sure that you have achieved the required pace/cumulative GPA and are not on academic probation.
+In other words, you must achieve a certain number of credits each year, successfully earn 67% of the courses you attempt, called “pace”, and a certain cumulative GPA each year.
+At the end of the spring term, we will review your academic transcript to make sure that you have achieved the required pace/cumulative GPA, appropriate number of credits, and are not on academic probation.
 If you do not make satisfactory academic progress then you will not be eligible to receive financial aid for the next school year until you are in good standing.
 All financial aid including federal student loans, federal PLUS loans, grants, scholarships, and work study are subject to meeting the minimum SAP standards set by the university.

-Graduate students must successfully complete all the credits for which financial aid has been awarded, as indicated on your financial aid award.
-“Successful completion” is defined as the receipt of a passing grade (A to D-).
+Graduate students must successfully complete all the credits for which financial aid has been awarded, as indicated on your financial aid award.“Successful completion” is defined as the receipt of a passing grade (A to D-).
 Grades of F (Failure), W (Withdrawal), U (Unsatisfactory), DNA (Did Not Attend), or INC (Incomplete) are not considered successful completion.
-In addition, all graduate students must maintain a minimum 3.0 cumulative quality point ratio (QPR) in order to be in good academic standing.
+The only exception is if a student receives an INC in their Thesis, Research Project, Practicum, or Internship.
+The university allows 3 months for completion of those courses after the end of a term.
+In some extenuating circumstances the student may be allowed up to one year to complete the INC. In addition, all graduate students must maintain a minimum 3.0 cumulative quality point ratio (QPR) in order to be in good academic standing.
 Click here for additional information.

 A financial aid appeals committee made up of various members of the University community, including academic and administrative personnel, will meet to review the appeal letters.
-Decisions to reinstate eligibility or deny and appeal are made in a fair and equitable manner based on the information the student provided in the letter, the supporting documentation, and a review of the academic record.
-If the financial aid appeals committee approves the appeal then the student will be awarded their financial aid package for one trimester following the appeal and would be considered on “Financial Aid probation”.
-After completion of that term, the student must meet the Satisfactory Academic Progress requirements to be eligible for aid for future trimesters.
-If the appeals committee upholds the loss of financial aid then the student will need to make payment arrangements with the bursar's office.
+Decisions to reinstate eligibility or deny the appeal are made in a fair and equitable manner based on the information the student provided in the letter, the supporting documentation, and a review of the academic record.
+If the financial aid appeals committee approves the appeal then the student will be awarded their financial aid package for one term following the appeal and would be considered on “Financial Aid probation”.
+After completion of that term, the student must meet the Satisfactory Academic Progress requirements to be eligible for aid for future terms.
+If the appeals committee upholds the loss of financial aid then the student will need to make payment arrangements with the Bursar's Office.

 Financial Aid Refund Policy